 Yes, but write-in candidates must file a declaration of intent in order for votes cast for them to be counted.
-The declaration of intent must be filed with the clerk of the district not less than forty-five (45) days before the election.
+The declaration of intent must be filed with the clerk of the district not less than the eighth Friday before the election.
 The Declaration of Intent forms can be obtained from the clerk of the district or the County Clerk's Election Office.
-(34-1407, Idaho Code)
+(34-1407, Idaho Code) Is absentee voting allowed?